 La Paz and the Sea of Cortez did that to me.

-Taking an Espiritu Santo Tour
+Visiting Espiritu Santo

 Yet, the sights of the island and the sea stayed with me and when my California plans went awry this summer, I found myself drawn back, edging closer to La Paz day by day on a road trip down the Baja peninsula until I once again stumbled into La Paz quite by mistake.
 It’s a mistake I hope to make again and again.

-With a travel friend at my side, I took the tour to isla Espiritu Santo for a second time and the sights were no less disappointing.
+With a travel friend at my side, I took the tour to Isla Espiritu Santo for a second time and the sights were no less disappointing.

 Note: I have taken the same day tour to Espiritu Santo on two separate occasions, years apart with two different companies and the tours were almost identical.
 Where they were different, I have noted this below.